mlichwa/Feed-Importer-Micro-Blog/readme.txt

 == Change Log ==
+= Version 0.0.2 =
+* Fixed crash related to missing titles
+* Added new assets for the plugin.

-= Version 1.0.0 =
+= Version 0.0.1 =
 * RSS reader ported from https://github.com/wp-plugins/rss-post-importer/